UA Board of Regents demands secrecy in presidential search

 “Comparing candidate pools across dozens of searches, my fellow consultants and I can say, unequivocally, that an open search narrows the candidate pool.
 But that does not mean that a great candidate cannot be found within that smaller pool.
 An institution simply has to weigh that reality against how its campus culture values openness in a leadership search,” he said.

-While Jepsen writes that WittKieffer “recommended” the plan to keep the names of finalists secret, Crawford writes that the best approach for one university is not necessarily the best approach for all.
+While Jepsen writes that WittKieffer “recommended” the plan to keep the names of finalists secret and the regents agreed to this method, Crawford writes that the best approach for one university is not necessarily the best approach for all.

 “Our responsibility as search consultants is to clearly present both the available options and their potential impacts.
 But it’s ultimately the trustees and those leading the search who must decide and communicate their rationale to the campus,” Crawford writes.